-8.7 Technical Data Rights
+8.8 Technical Data Rights

 Rights in technical data, including software, developed under the terms of any contract resulting from proposals submitted in response to this BAA generally remain with the contractor, except that the Government obtains a royalty-free license to use such technical data only for Government purposes during the period commencing with contract award and ending twenty years after completion of the project under which the data were generated.
 This data should be marked with the restrictive legend specified in DFARS 252.227-7018 Class Deviation 2020-O0007.
-Upon expiration of the twenty-year restrictive license, the Government has Government Purpose Rights in the STTR data.
-During the license period, the Government may not release or disclose STTR data to any person other than its support services contractors except: (1) For evaluation purposes; (2) As expressly permitted by the contractor; or (3) A use, release, or disclosure that is necessary for emergency repair or overhaul of items operated by the Government.
-See DFARS clause 252.227-7018 Class Deviation 2020-O0007 "Rights in Noncommercial Technical Data and Computer Software - Small Business Innovation Research (SBIR) Program."
-NOTE: Although Class Deviation 2020-O0007 only specifies applicability to SBIR, as required in the Small Business Act [15 USC 638 (p)(2)(B)(v)] and further prescribed by the SBA SBIR/STTR Policy Directive [section 8(b)(2)], this language also applies to STTR.
+Upon expiration of the twenty-year restrictive license, the Government has Government Purpose Rights in the SBIR data.
+During the license period, the Government may not release or disclose SBIR data to any person other than its support services contractors except: (1) For evaluation purposes; (2) As expressly permitted by the contractor; or (3) A use, release, or disclosure that is necessary for emergency repair or overhaul of items operated by the Government.
+See DFARS clause 252.227-7018 Class Deviation 2020-O0007 "Rights in

+Noncommercial Technical Data and Computer Software - Small Business Innovation Research (SBIR) Program."

-If a proposing small business concern plans to submit assertions in accordance with DFARS 252.227-7017, those assertions must be identified, and assertion of use, release, or disclosure restriction MUST be included with your proposal submission, at the end of the technical volume.
+If a proposing small business concern plans to submit assertions in accordance with DFARS 252.227-7017 Class Deviation 2020-O0007, those assertions must be identified and assertion of use, release, or disclosure restriction MUST be included with your proposal submission, at the end of the technical volume.
 The contract cannot be awarded until assertions have been approved.